AC Optimal Power Flow

 Optimal Power Flow Model

-To set up the AC optimal power flow, we begin by creating the model.
+To set up the AC optimal power flow, begin by creating the model.
 To illustrate this, consider the following:

 using JuMP, Ipopt